Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

  ## Results

  * The segmentaion using projection profle was carried out with a fairly high accuracy.
- * The CNN model presented a validation accuracy of
+ * The CNN model presented a validation accuracy of about 88%.
+ * The image with new handwriting was generated with few feeble errors and a fair accuracy.

+ ### Application

+ The project results can be used to discretize and recognize various aspects of recognition of handwritten text and proves to be of great work to study for further improvements to the project like a mechanical arm or a setup for copying the output onto a paper.
+The study in this field still remains quite interesting and open.